TatuLund/vaadin-create23/docs/Storefront.PRD.md

      - `PENDING` – waiting for supervisor decision.
      - `COMPLETED` – approved, stock decremented; workflow finished.
      - `REJECTED` – explicitly rejected, no stock change.
-     - `CANCELLED` - there were items missing in the invertory at the time of approval
+     - `CANCELLED` - there were items missing in the inventory at the time of approval
    - No “reservation” / “pre-booking” statuses in this epic.

 3. **`Purchase`** entity